Mahmoud272779/Mahmoud272779/README.md

 <h1 align="center">Hi, I'm Mahmoud El-Sayed Mahmoud Raouf 👋</h1>
 <h3 align="center">I am a 4th year student in Computer Engineering department in Cairo University from Egypt.
 I am passionate about machine & deep learning.
 I also interested in web development with Flutter framework.
-I am now looking for an opportunity in work environment to apply what I have learned in my college.</h3>
+I am now looking for an opportunity in work environment to apply what I have learned.</h3>

 - 🌱 I’m currently learning **machine learning and deep learning algorithms.**